jhajek/Linux-text-book-part-1/files/Labs/Chapter-04/lab-chapter-04.md

 1) Install the Budgie desktop on Fedora Workstation -> `budgie-desktop`
 1) Install the Ubuntu Mate Desktop on Ubuntu Desktop -> `ubuntu-mate-desktop`

-**Deliverable:** Take screenshots of all successful installs of software.